Tone of voice

 Word count and visuals

-Ideally your case study should fit onto two pages of A4 and in a branded/styled style (top and tailed with corporate information if for a download or printed version).
-For web, it should take no longer than 5-10 minutes to read and should always be accompanied by the case study’s featured company’s logo, and some relevant imagery (also to your brand guidelines style).
+Opinions on the length of a case study varies.
+Some say 500-600 words, some say longer but it depends on the format you are intending to present (printed or online).
+Ideally your 'printed' case study should fit onto two pages of A4 and in a branded/styled style (top and tailed with corporate information if for a download or printed version).
+For web, it should be shorter and should take no longer than 5-10 minutes to read.
+It should always be accompanied by the case study’s featured company’s logo, and some relevant imagery (also to your brand guidelines style).

-- Headline: Use a compelling headline that mentions at least the company of focus’s name and the solution you provided (product or service).
+- Headline: Use a compelling headline that mentions at least the company of focus’s name and the solution to their challenge you provided (product or service).
 8-12 words where possible and never over more than two lines.

-- Synopsis: Directly after the headline should be a short summary that encapsulates the problem they had.
-This should be accompanied by their logo, or picture of the person giving the case study. +/- 40 words.
+- Synopsis: Directly after the headline should be a short summary that encapsulates the challenge they had.
+This should wherever possible be accompanied by their logo, or picture of the person giving the case study. +/- 40 words.

 - Bullet point summary: Near the synopsis (and therefor at the beginning of the case study) should be an 'at a glance’ pull-out of bullets that summarises: